pbrzosko/pbrzosko/README.md

 ### Career

+You can read or download my CV here: https://pbrzosko.github.io/pbrzosko/

 I have started in 2005, working with **Java Swing** app.
 I wrote my first UI feature of a progress indicator.
 It was implemented as a custom event queue class, which painted an animation in the window if some event took to long to handle.
 Then I switched towards web applications written in
 **Java Server Faces**.
 I quickly gained experience in the framework as well as web technologies like **HTML, CSS** and **JavaScript**.